ryanzhou7/fastapp_course/ch_fastapi_template.md

         # 17. This are run argument by argument
         title="fastapp",
         version=metadata.version("fastapp"),
-        # 18. This is worth looking deeper into (see far below)
+        # 18. This is worth looking deeper into (see method lifespan_setup below)
+        # BUT, this method is not actually run yet
         lifespan=lifespan_setup,
         docs_url="/api/docs",
         redoc_url="/api/redoc",